 There were the full-moon nights.
 When it seemed a giant man with a giant flashlight was standing outside my window.
 And shivering tree branch shadows would drift delicately in every direction, until tackled and knocked back by a sudden gust of wintry wind.

 And late night headlights.
-From cars captained by older, freer people older than I. People who did driving at ten, eleven, and even midnight-o’clock.
+From cars captained by older, freer people than I. People who did driving at ten, eleven, and even midnight-o’clock.
 And who, on summer nights, drove up our block with windows down, elbows resting half-out in the warm night air.
 In January they drove bundled, freezing, scarved and hatted, watching the engine temperature light on the dashboard, waiting desperately for the moment it blinked on so they could turn the heat up.
 Their lights slid across my bedroom walls, pushing weird geometries along a conveyor belt.